ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 of the log to the two most recent STHs and then force the log to present a consistency proof.
 (Which it cannot.)
-This attack can be detected by Auditors or Monitors participating in STH Pollination, as long as they are explicitly build to handle the situation of a log continuously presenting a split view.
+This attack can be detected by Auditors or Monitors participating in STH Pollination, as long as they are explicitly built to handle the situation of a log continuously presenting a split view.

-In the second attack, the log can sign a SCT, and refuse to ever include it in the tree.
-(Alternately, it can include it in a branch of the tree and issue a STH, but then abandon that branch.)
+In the second attack, the log can sign an SCT, and refuse to ever include the certificate that the SCT refers to in the tree.
+(Alternately, it can include it in a branch of the tree and issue an STH, but then abandon that branch.)
 Whenever someone requests an inclusion proof for that SCT (or a consistency proof from that STH), the log would respond with an error, and a client may simply regard the response as a transient error.
 This attack can be detected using SCT Feedback, or an